Bourn23/doc2table/README.md

 ---

+## 📖 Additional Documentation

+- **[Technical Deep Dive](TECHNICAL_DEEP_DIVE.md)** - Comprehensive guide to architecture, AI integration, and implementation details
+- **[Hackathon Evaluation](kiro-documentation/hackathon-evaluation/)** - Detailed technical analysis and competitive positioning

+---

 ## 🎯 Overview

 **Lumina** is an **intelligent document processing system** that transforms unstructured documents into queryable, structured knowledge.
 Built on a **multi-agent AI architecture**, it automatically analyzes your documents, designs optimal extraction schemas, extracts data with precision, and enables natural language querying through advanced RAG (Retrieval-Augmented Generation).

-> 🔮 *Lumina combines agent-driven extraction with GPU-accelerated retrieval — making document intelligence automated, precise, and conversational.*
+> 🔮 *Lumina combines makes document intelligence automated, precise, and conversational.
+And above all, open-sourced.*

 ---

-## The Problem with Manual Data Extraction
+## The Problem: Document Analysis Doesn't Scale

+**Have you ever needed to analyze dozens of contracts, research papers, or financial reports—only to hit the '10 file upload limit' on every AI tool?**

+### Current Reality
+- **Manual data extraction costs U.S. companies $28,500 per employee annually**
-Today's researchers spend **28% of their time** extracting data from papers.
-We make it **automatic**.
+- Researchers spend **28% of their time** manually extracting data from papers

-Traditional data extraction requires you to:
+- Existing AI tools (ChatGPT, Claude) limit you to **10-20 files maximum**
+- Academic tools (SciSpace, Elicit) only work with research papers, not business documents
+- Enterprise solutions (Hebbia, Palantir) cost **$10,000+ per seat annually**
+- **No open-source alternatives** exist that combine scale, validation, and conversational queries

+### The Traditional Workflow
 1. **Manually design** schemas for each document type
-2. **Labor intensive** job reading all the documents
+2. **Labor-intensive** reading of all documents
-3. **manually extract** data from PDFs into spreadsheets
+3. **Manually extract** data from PDFs into spreadsheets
-3. **Re-read** documents multiple times to answer new questions
+4. **Re-read** documents multiple times to answer new questions
-4. **Lose context** when documents don't fit your predefined structure
+5. **Lose context** when documents don't fit your predefined structure

-This is **slow, error-prone, and doesn't scale** when you have hundreds of papers to analyze.
+**This is slow, error-prone, and doesn't scale** when you have 20+ documents to analyze.

-## Our Solution: Agentic Document Intelligence
+## Our Solution: Agentic AI for Document Intelligence

 We fix this by using **specialized AI agents** that collaborates with the user, understand your documents, design extraction schemas, extract structured data, and answer questions.